Updated May 2024

 As wildfires increase in severity, frequency, and duration, they are becoming more damaging and costlier.
 While vast sums of money are spent protecting homes and communities from wildfires, not enough money is invested in upfront planning to make neighborhoods more resilient to increasing risks.

-While wildfires more are common in the West, they are widespread across the country and nearly every state has experienced structure losses as a result.
-California has by far endured the most structure losses over time, yet states further east such as Texas, Oklahoma, Florida, Georgia, and Tennessee routinely experience devastating wildfires as well.
+Wildfires more are common in the West, but they are widespread across the country and nearly every state has experienced structure losses as a result.
+California has by far endured the most structure losses over time, yet no state is immune to wildfire, as evidenced by recent conflagrations in Texas, Hawaii, Oklahoma, Florida, Louisiana, and Tennessee.

 Community Planning Assistance for Wildfire